SimYunSup/bylinecms/README.md

 <details>
 <summary>9.
 Why is the project's copyright assigned to Anthony Bouch?</summary>
-While we're still finding our feet in terms of overall strategy, we felt it would be simpler if we assigned all copyright to Anthony Bouch (also the lead maintainer of the  project at the moment).
+While we're still finding our feet in terms of overall strategy, we felt it would be simpler if we assigned all copyright to Anthony Bouch as the initial steward of the project (also the lead maintainer of the  project at the moment).
 We have a CLA that has been implemented via [https://cla-assistant.io/](https://cla-assistant.io/).
 You can read more about the AGPL 3.0 license here [https://fossa.com/blog/open-source-software-licenses-101-agpl-license/](https://fossa.com/blog/open-source-software-licenses-101-agpl-license/) We'll update this section as soon as there is more to report.
 </details>

 ## Design Goals